anishrana2001/Openshift/DO288/V.4.18/new-app.md

+I modified the content and corrected the main lifecycle mistakes.
+The important fixes: `--build-env` now appears inside the Git/S2I build flow because Red Hat documents it as a build-container variable for `oc new-app`; runtime variables stay under `-e/--env-file`; routes are shown using `oc expose svc`, not a fake `--route` flag, because apparently reality wanted one more command; and Docker build arguments are treated as BuildConfig/Docker-strategy details, not a clean beginner `oc new-app` option. ([Red Hat Documentation][1])

-I have reorganized the entire `oc new-app` explanation into a **logical application lifecycle order**:
+I have reorganized the entire `oc new-app` explanation into a logical application lifecycle order:

-**Source → Build Method → Image → Deployment → Configuration → Networking → Advanced Options**
+**Source → Build Method → Build Configuration → Image → Deployment → Runtime Configuration → Networking → Advanced Options**

-This order is much easier for DO288 preparation because it follows how OpenShift actually creates an application.
+This order is better for DO288 preparation because it follows how OpenShift actually creates and runs an application.

 ---

-# `oc new-app` Complete Options (Synchronized Learning Flow)
+# `oc new-app` Complete Options

+## Synchronized Learning Flow for DO288

 In OpenShift Container Platform, the command: